centminmod/upcloud-terraform/readme.md

 /usr/local/bin/script-record list
 ```

-You can check the user date log at `/var/log/upcloud_userdata.log` on the created Upcloud server
+You can check the user data log at `/var/log/upcloud_userdata.log` on the created Upcloud server

 ```
 tail -f /var/log/upcloud_userdata.log